raul-izquierdo/solutions/README.md

 Access granted.
 ```

-When a solution is selected manually, it simply flips its state (granting or revoking read access) without further prompts.
+When you select a solution manually, its access is toggled (granted or revoked) immediately.

 ## Usage